 Generally speaking, neither bears nor moose want anything to do with you.
 Try to make noise when you’re on the trails — talking, clapping or singing are all good signals that people are coming.
 If you’re making enough noise that animals can hear your approach and travel slowly enough that they have time to move, you might not even see them.

 Alaska’s Department of Fish and Game has some good resources about what to do in case of a close encounter.
 Here are some general pointers.

-Bears: If you encounter a bear, give it plenty of space and remain calm.
+• Bears: If you happen to encounter a bear, give it plenty of space and remain calm.
 If it appears that the bear hasn’t seen you, move away slowly, never taking your eyes off it.
 If it has seen you, face the bear, stand your ground and talk to it in a normal voice so it recognizes you as a human.
 Try to seem bigger by standing near others in your group or putting your arms above your head.
 If the bear comes toward you, raise your voice, throw rocks or sticks and use a deterrent like bear spray if you have it.

 Don’t try to outrun the bear — you can’t, and running will trigger the animal’s prey drive, causing it to chase you instinctively.
 In the very unlikely event that you are attacked, either play dead or fight back.
 To play dead, lie as still as possible on your stomach and protect the back of your neck with your hands.
 If the bear no longer feels you’re a threat, it will most likely leave.
 Stay motionless as long as you’re able.
 If the bear sees you moving again, it may renew its attack.